-A Game Loss is issued in situations where the procedure to correct the offense takes a significant amount of time that may slow the entire tournament, causes significant disruption to the tournament, or renders the game impossible to continue due to physical damage.
+A Game Loss is issued in situations where the procedure to correct the offense takes a significant amount of time that may slow the entire tournament or causes significant disruption to the tournament, or in which it is impossible to continue the game due to physical damage.
 It is also used for some infractions that have a higher probability for a player to gain advantage.